-Yes, if you have 5 or more people that want to register for the certificate program, please contact Nick Collatos directly at email@example.com.
+Yes, if you have 5 or more people that want to register for the certificate program, please contact Brianna Romeo at email@example.com.
 What if I need a Purchase Order?

 Does the certificate expire?

-No. Once you earn the micro-credential, you will keep that forever.
+No. Once you earn the micro-credential, you will keep it forever.
+Program Development

 Where physical badges or printed certificates have been in use for a long time, digital badges are an appropriate, easy and efficient way for educators, community groups and professional organizations to exhibit and reward participants for skills obtained in professional development or formal and informal learning.